AxelUlmestig/intro-to-cs/README.md

 ```

 Now we have created a function that can turn a non recursive function into a
 recursive one.
 Let that sink in for a moment.

-This function is notoriously hard
-to grasp.
-I've spent a lot of time staring at this and I don't think I fully
+This function is notoriously hard to grasp.
+I've spent a lot of time staring at
-understood until I implemented it myself without looking at a reference.
-And
+this and I don't think I fully understood it until I implemented it myself
-even now I have to think quite hard every time I do it.
+without looking at a reference.
+And even now I have to think quite hard every
+time I do it.

-So I'm not going to spend too much time here, I think the most productive thing
+So we're not going to spend too much time here, I think the most productive
-to do is to just accept that it exists and works and then spend some time on
+thing to do is to just accept that it exists and works and then spend some time
-this yourself later if you're interested.
+on this yourself later if you're interested.

 ### 3.5 Implementing the REDUCE function <a name="implementing-the-reduce-function"></a>